Ellen White Investigation

 Mrs. White taught that by ingesting meat, the "cancerous germs" could be transferred to humans, thus causing cancer in humans:

-Ellen White was not the first to notice the connection between meat eating and cancer.
+Ellen White was not the first to speculate about the connection between meat eating and cancer.
 In L.B.
-Coles' book, Philosophy of Health, published in 1853, (many years prior to Ellen White's first health reform "vision") Coles linked cancer with the eating of flesh meats:
+Coles' book, Philosophy of Health, published in 1853—many years before Ellen White's first health reform vision—Coles linked cancer with the eating of flesh meats:

 There is strong evidence Mrs. White plagiarized heavily from Coles' books.
 Therefore, it seems probable she got her ideas about cancer from L.B.
 Coles rather than from supernatural sources.